artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

 ## Switch clustering

 All right!
 I had two Catalyst 2960 switches for researching this vulnerability.
 Clustering sets a master-slave relation between switches.
 Master switch is able to get a privileged command shell on the slave.
-As Cisco mentioned in its adivisory, telnet is used as a command protocol between cluster members.
+As Cisco mentioned in its advisory, telnet is used as a command protocol between cluster members.
 Some info on clustering can be found [here](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst3750x_3560x/software/release/12-2_55_se/configuration/guide/3750xscg/swclus.pdf) and [here's](https://slaptijack.com/networking/cisco-catalyst-configuration-using-cluster-commands/) an example of setting up a cluster environment.

 Now to look for cluster traffic between them.
 The following should be in the master switch config: